 Unfortunately for turkeys, though, Thanksgiving is right around the corner.

-How much do you usually spend per month in groceries?
 Let us know in the comments below.
-Don’t forget to share where you live!
+Don’t forget to share where you are!

-Fellow expat in Switzerland?
-These other articles might be useful.
+Are you an expat in Switzerland?
+These posts might be useful.